BASELINE 9 — EVOLUTION of a COMBAT SYSTEM

 COMponent-BAsed Total-Ship System—21st Century (COMBATSS-21) is the combat management system in operation on the Freedom variant Littoral Combat Ship (LCS) and is the U.S. Navy’s choice as the combat management system for their next generation frigate program.

 The National Security Cutter’s Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) system ensures these ships are equipped to help the Coast Guard complete its most challenging missions.

 SHIP INTEGRATION & TEST

-Lockheed Martin’s Aegis Ship Integration & Test (SI&T) team delivers both planned upgrades and engineered innovations to make ships more capable and survivable.
-In tandem with SI&T, Lockheed Martin also provides engineering services including design, development, integration, test and life cycle support for all Aegis-equipped ships through the Combat System Engineering Agent (CSEA) contract, which was re-awarded to Lockheed Martin in 2013.
+While minimizing ship impact and cost, the Lockheed Martin Ship Integration & Test (SI&T) team deliver both planned upgrades and engineered innovations to make ships more capable and survivable.
+This valuable team also provides engineering services including design, development, integration, test and life cycle support for ships as the Navy’s current Combat System Engineering Agent (CSEA).

 The World Keeps Changing.
 We Design Systems that Change With It.

 As technology grows and adversaries become more sophisticated, naval dominance, missile defense and nuclear deterrence must evolve to meet these new threats.